 Bruce Hedin, Ph.D.

-Dr. Hedin is a frequent writer and speaker on the role of sampling and measurement in eDiscovery and seeks to advance the legal and the scientific communities’ understanding of how the science of information retrieval can contribute to meeting the challenges of legal discovery.
-He has contributed articles to publications such as Perspectives on Predictive Coding and Other Advanced Search and Review Technologies for the Legal Practitioner, The Journal of Artificial Intelligence and Law, Current Challenges in Patent Information Retrieval, and Today’s General Counsel.
+Dr. Hedin is a frequent writer and speaker on the role of sampling and measurement in applying AI-enabled technologies to legal challenges, and seeks to advance both the legal and the scientific communities’ understanding of how the sciences of information retrieval and statistics can contribute to realizing the potential, and managing the risk, that Big Data presents to the practice of law.
+He has contributed articles to publications such as Perspectives on Predictive Coding and Other Advanced Search and Review Technologies for the Legal Practitioner, The Journal of Artificial Intelligence and Law, Current Challenges in Patent Information Retrieval, and New York Law Journal.

-Dr. Hedin was a coordinator of the TREC Legal Track from 2008 through 2011, is a program committee member of the International Conference on Artificial Intelligence and Law (ICAIL), and is a participant in the Sedona Conference’s Electronic Document Retention and Production Working Group (WG1).
-Dr. Hedin earned his Ph.D. from Stanford University and his B.A. from Cornell University.
+Dr. Hedin is a program committee member of the International Conference on Artificial Intelligence and Law (ICAIL) and of the International Conference on Legal Knowledge and Information Systems (JURIX), is a member of the Law Committee of the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems, and is a participant in the Sedona Conference’s Electronic Document Retention and Production Working Group (WG1).
+He earned his Ph.D. from Stanford University and his B.A. from Cornell University.